AmelieMag/historical_airphoto_preprocessing/UserManual.md

 - The folder of the Fiducial template.
 Your back to the main window.
 Ypu now have to fill
 - The dataset name (you can check il it corresponds to the fiducial template you gave with the "Check dataset" button)
-- The p-value
+- The p-value (% of image width that is a black/white strip)
-- Don't change the stripes location it wouldn't work
+- The strip location must be: left, top, right, bottom.
+You can put sevral location.
 - The camera used to take the air photos
 - The input resolution (scanning resolution)
 - The output resolution